alexgodin/aurena/README.md

 This is the template for the **Bold** theme!

-We have super detailed instructions on using it [over here](LINK TO THE THING)
+We have super detailed instructions on using it here — [documentation](https://github.com/prehype/ph-templates-docs)